 What does a WDIR not include?

 - Everything that is NOT a Wood Destroying Insect.
-The reason why the term ‘Pest Inspection’ is misleading is because there are many creatures that most people would call ‘pests’ that are not referenced on this state form such as:
+The reason why the term ‘Pest Inspection’ is misleading is that there are many creatures that most people would call ‘pests’ that are not referenced in this state form, such as:

 - Rodents (mice, rats, squirrels, etc…)

-- Raccoons and other larger creatures nesting in crawl spaces and attics
+- Raccoons and other larger creatures that nest in crawl spaces and attics